dive-be/laravel-dry-requests/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/dive-be/laravel-dry-requests.svg?style=flat-square)](https://packagist.org/packages/dive-be/laravel-dry-requests)
 [![Total Downloads](https://img.shields.io/packagist/dt/dive-be/laravel-dry-requests.svg?style=flat-square)](https://packagist.org/packages/dive-be/laravel-dry-requests)

-This package allows you to check if your requests would pass validation if you executed them normally.
+This package allows you to check if your [`FormRequest`](https://laravel.com/docs/9.x/validation#form-request-validation)s would pass validation if you executed them normally.
-(The Laravel equivalent of `--dry-run` in various CLI tools, or what some call "preflight requests").
+(The Laravel equivalent of `--dry-run` in various CLI tools, or what some devs call "preflight requests").

 🚀 Hit the endpoint as users are entering information on the form to provide real-time feedback with 100% accuracy.